Nishanth-K1213/M1_Game_McqTypeQuizgame/1_Requirements/README.md

     LLR1                     giving point                  for every correct answer LLR2                     Basic operation               update the next quetions LLR3                     giving finnal rating          end of the game rating the quiz

+## Cost and Features
+- this is the cost free gaming project
+- improving general knowledge
+- learning with entertainment

 ## How to Play
 1. Start the game.